RazikaBengana/holbertonschool-simple_shell/README.md

 ### LICENSE

-*simple _shell* is an open-source project, so the download and usage has no restriction.
+*simple _shell* is an open-source project, so the download and the usage has no restriction.